Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

 In conclusion, we have observed a significant modification of the quasiparticle conductance within a superconducting Al wire via addition of a fully proximitized Cu underlayer.
-In both samples we find that the superconducting density of states seen via tunneling can be explained via a simple Dynes-type fit, albeit with a gap that appears excessively broadened due to an inhomogeneous gap.
-Using a dual-junction conductance measurement we report the absence of significant charge imbalance compared to the control device.
-This effect is not explained by pure $T_c$ suppression due to the inverse proximity effect, but by quasiclassical predictions indicating a strong tunability of the quasiparticle relaxation rate in a proximity effect bilayer.
+In both samples we find that the superconducting density of states seen via tunneling can be explained via a simple Dynes-type fit, albeit with some apparent broadening due to an inhomogeneous gap.
+Using a dual-junction conductance measurement we find the absence of significant charge imbalance in the bilayer device compared to the control device.
+This effect can not be explained by pure $T_c$ suppression due to the inverse proximity effect, but by quasiclassical predictions indicating a strong tunability of the quasiparticle relaxation rate in a proximity effect bilayer.
 Given these findings, we predict that, for a sufficiently diffusive normal metal, the proximity effect could be used to artificially enhance the relaxation rate of quasiparticles in a superconductor without significantly reducing $\Delta$.
 Such enhancement may permit engineering of superconductors with lower quasiparticle populations at \SI{}{mK} temperatures to help address quasiparticle poisoning in superconducting qubits.

 \textit{Acknowledgments---} This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract no. DE-AC02-07CH11359.